CatReels/CatReels/README.md

 Download **CatReels** today.
 Start your journey into a world of short films — right from your pocket.

-📌 You can download the app here: [App apk](https://github.com/CatReels/CatReels/releases/download/V1.0.1/catreels.apk)
+📌 Download app apk for ANDROID: [App apk](https://github.com/CatReels/CatReels/releases/download/V1.0.1/catreels.apk)